alump/alump-dbar/README.md

 * aria-label attributes generated now
 * Item formatted can now return number, string or object (with 'text' and 'html' values).
 Object to be used when HTML coding is used.
 * Color of items can be now be defined in itemFormatter (will override theming colors when defined)
+* Using now background CSS property on items, to allow gradients and images
+* Fix naming of valuesum to valueSum
+* --alump-dbar-font-size and --alump-dbar-font-family custom styling properties added
+* Fix --alump-dbar-text-shadow
+* Make update (schedule render) function public, usually there should not be need to call this
 ### 0.1.1 (2017-08-04)
 * Fixing project metadata to improve presentation at webcomponents.org
 * Fix overdrawn content, adding --alump-dbar-padding variable